|May-June||Completed organization at Lake City, Florida under Colonel Richard F. Floyd, Lieutenant Colonel John M. Pons and Major W.I. Turner.|

 |Aprli 6||Arrived at Sayler’s Creek.|

+The Fifth, Eighth and Eleventh Florida were detached to guard a crossroad at Marshall’s Corner.
 Much of the regiment was captured, including Lieutenant Colonel Baya.
 The colors were again captured, by Sergeant A. A. Clapp of the 2nd Ohio Cavalry.
 They are now in the possession of the Museum of Florida History.

 Surrendered 4 officers and 28 men